 Mount hardware does come with the package, along with stabilizer rods, so you can mount the stand on the wall in your game room or lock it securely in place on the training ground freely as you want.

-Apart from all the amazing assets, Winmau Xtreme can still get on some players’ nerves for including a flimsy plastic prong on the rubber disk at the end of the adjustable monopod supporting wall stabilizer.
+Apart from all the amazing assets, Winmau Xtreme can still get on some players’ nerves by including a flimsy plastic prong on the rubber disk at the end of the adjustable monopod supporting wall stabilizer.
 This curtails the performance of the stand supports.

 - Robust black steel stand